luizfernandosg/GG24-PG-tooling-round-evaluations/Evaluations/abundance-protocol-evaluation.md

 ### **Rationale:**

-Impact metrics are not explicitly defined in the proposal.
-Recommended KPIs include number of DAOs piloting, number of roles issued via EAS, number of Hypercerts minted, and time-to-recognize contributions.
-The Karma GAP integration plan shows a GAP link present, but the proposal should define weekly cadence and CIDS mapping.
+A Karma GAP profile link is provided (https://gap.karmahq.xyz/project/abundance-protocol), which shows intent for impact reporting.
+However, no specific impact metrics are defined in the proposal.

+The GTM section mentions reviewing "use data and user feedback" but doesn't specify what metrics will be tracked or how they will be reported.
+No CIDS framework alignment is explicitly stated, though the proposal addresses Capital Allocation, Identity/Reputation, and Impact Measurement categories.

-CIDS framework alignment is identified as Interoperability, Product Growth, and Collaboration.
-Reporting frequency and detail should be more specific - the proposal should commit to weekly updates and a final report by Dec 9.
-While the foundation exists, the measurement plan needs more specificity.
-Overall assessment is moderate.
+Reporting frequency and detail are not specified - no commitment to weekly updates or final report by Dec 9th is mentioned.

+Overall assessment is moderate - foundation exists with Karma GAP link, but lacks specificity on metrics and reporting.

 ---

 ## 🔹 **Budget & Timeline**

-### **Budget & Timeline Score: 6/10**
+### **Budget & Timeline Score: 5/10**

 ### **Rationale:**

-A $5k scenario is presented in the budget, though totals for expanded scope are unclear.
-Milestone clarity and achievability show a good outline, but acceptance criteria should be defined explicitly, such as EAS schemas merged, example app live, and pilots completed.
-The timeline to Dec 9th appears achievable if scope is focused.

-Acceptance criteria are not yet explicit and should be added per milestone.
-Risk mitigation and fallback planning are present, though backup primitive choices should be added.
-While the budget structure is reasonable, clarity on totals and acceptance criteria would strengthen this section.
-Overall assessment is moderate.
+The budget of $8,000 is reasonable for a single feature deliverable, with a clear breakdown (Engineering & design: $4,500, Marketing & onboarding: $2,500, Infra costs: $1,000).
+However, the allocation seems heavy on marketing ($2,500) for a development-focused deliverable.

+No timeline is provided in the proposal - there is no indication of when work will start, milestones, or how the Dec 9th deadline will be met.
+Milestone clarity is poor - only one deliverable is listed with vague acceptance criteria ("accepted after verification of new user sign ups and roles selected in the system").

+No risk mitigation or fallback planning is mentioned.
+The proposal lacks the structure needed to assess achievability within the timeline.

+Overall assessment is weak to moderate - budget is reasonable but timeline and acceptance criteria are unclear.

 ---